 To use BB, you need an account with a trading platform.
 This is where you set up your crypto portfolio by buying cryptocurrencies, and BB uses the platform to execute trades to keep your portfolio balanced.
-BB currently only works with a Binance account, a world-leading crypto trading platform.
-If you don’t have a Binance account yet, you can create one using this link and get a 10% discount on your trading fees.
-Since BB will be executing buy and sell orders 24/7, any discount is worth it.
-And… by using the referral link, you’ll support the BB project.
+BB has been primarily developed to work with Binance, a world-leading crypto trading platform.
+However, BB works with a broad range of other exchanges as well.
+For more information, see our list of supported exchanges.

-Once your account is set up, buy the cryptocurrencies that you’d like to include in your balancing portfolio.
-You can include any coin that can be traded on Binance with your base coin of choice.
-Supported base coins are BTC, BUSD, USDT, USDC and EUR.
-BB will automatically detect the coins available on your Binance account, which you can then select (or not) to be included in your balancing portfolio.
+On your exchange, buy the cryptocurrencies that you’d like to include in your balancing portfolio.
+You can include any coin that can be traded on your exchange with your base coin of choice.
+Supported base coins are BTC, ETH, PAXG, EUR, USD, USDT, USDC, USDP, BUSD and TUSD.
+BB will automatically detect the coins available on your exchange account, which you can then select (or not) to be included in your balancing portfolio.

-Finally, BB makes use of a so-called Binance API to communicate with the Binance platform and to execute trades.
+Finally, BB makes use of a so-called API to communicate with your exchange and to execute trades.
 To do so, BB needs access to an API key and secret.
 You can read how to do that here.
 Please keep the following in mind: